jessalyn298/Rosalind-Python-Scripts/README.md

 http://rosalind.info/problems/list-view/?location=bioinformatics-textbook-track

-Generally I use Python for these challenges, in an attempt to build on my Python skills.
+Generally I use Python3 in Spyder3 for these challenges, in an attempt to build on my Python skills.